mv-2112/canonical-openstack-docs/how-to/operations/scaling-the-cluster-out.rst

 .. warning ::

    Clustering does not support base hostnames.
-Nodes are only recognised by their **FQDNs**.
+Nodes are only recognized by their **FQDNs**.

 A registration token has to be created first for the other machine to be able to join the existing Canonical OpenStack cluster.